 How Did Tom Hardy Bulk Up for Warrior?

-In order to get into Warrior shape, Tom had to focus on a strict diet and workout regimen.
-And because he doesn’t have a naturally big frame, he had to bulk up quickly.
+In order to get into Warrior shape, he had to focus on a strict diet and workout regimen.
+And because he doesn’t have a naturally big frame, Tom Hardy’s transformation involved bulking up quickly.

 One example of signaling would be to do 10 press ups every hour rather than 100 in a single burst.
 This allowed his body to adapt to each set as an individual challenge without completely burning him out.